Tszyan-Lai/DataNCodeA2/README.md

 * [Contact](#contact)
 <!-- * [License](#license) -->

 ## General Information
 The project intends to break down barriers to music creation.
 Its primary purpose is to demonstrate that music-making can be approachable and playful, especially for beginners and non-musicians, by using coding as an alternative and accessible creative tool.
 I undertook this project to step into a creative space beyond just being a listener.
 I wanted to contribute artistically by using code as a means of creative expression and to engage with the music of SEVENTEEN in a new, interactive way as a fan.

 ## Features
-List the ready features here:
 - New Chords added
 - Drums added
 - Guitar added

 ## Setup
 Download the JSON file to your laptop.
 Navigate to the [TunePad website](https://tunepad.com) in your web browser.
 Import the JSON file to TunePad to access.

-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Acknowledgements
 - This project was inspired by Seventeen's Woozi.